CJFariss/Human-Rights-Search/README.md

 Project files for an article titled: "The Search for Human Rights: A Global Analysis Using Google Data", conditionally accepted at *American Political Science Review*.
 The files in this reproduction archive exist here: https://github.com/CJFariss/Human-Rights-Search; and a static version exists at the APSR dataverse archive here: https://dataverse.harvard.edu/dataverse/the_review.

 ## Article Abstract
-Critics of the human rights discourse claim that it is losing global resonance, while supporters counter that the language of human rights remains politically relevant.
-In this article, we address this question using aggregated data from Google search trends.
-Specifically, we test two divergent accounts of why human rights might appeal in a population.
-The top-down model predicts that level of nationwide interest in human rights is attributable mainly to external factors like NGO campaigns, where the bottom-up model highlights the importance of internal factors like economic growth and repressive violence.
-In testing these models, this article confronts high-level debates over whether the human rights discourse is best conceived as a tool of outside imposition or of local resistance.
-We find more evidence for the latter: not only is interest in human rights more concentrated in the Global South, the discourse is most resonant where people face government violence.
+Where is the human rights discourse most resonant?
+We use aggregated cross-national Google search data to test two divergent accounts of why human rights appeal to some populations but not others.
+The top-down model predicts that nationwide interest in human rights is attributable mainly to external factors like foreign direct investment, transnational NGO campaigns, or international legalization, where the bottom-up model highlights the importance of internal factors like economic growth and persistent repression.
+We find more evidence for the latter model: not only is interest in human rights more concentrated in the Global South, the discourse is most resonant where people face regular violence at the hands of their home government.
+In drawing these inferences, this article confronts high-level debates over whether human rights will remain relevant in the future, and whether the discourse still animates counter-hegemonic modes of resistance.
+These answer to both questions, our research suggests, is “yes.”

 ## Replication and Reproduction File Descriptions